 - a re-letting fee (calculated on pro-rata basis);

 - advertising costs (calculated on pro-rata basis);

-- rent for a reasonable time until new tenants move in, or until the end of the fixed-term lease – whichever is less.
+- rent for a reasonable time until new renters move in, or until the end of the fixed-term rental agreement, whichever is less.

-Tenants are not liable for advertising and reletting fees upon breaking a fixed-term lease that is a renewal of the original fixed term (see Craig v Mitchell (Residential Tenancies) VCAT597 (27 April 2015)).
+Renters are not liable for advertising and reletting fees upon breaking a fixed-term rental agreement that is a renewal of the original fixed term (see Craig v Mitchell (Residential Tenancies) VCAT 597 (27 April 2015)).

-What constitutes reasonable costs will be determined by VCAT, which will consider factors such as:
+What constitutes reasonable costs is determined by VCAT, which considers factors such as:

-- the amount of notice, if any, given to the landlord by the tenant;
+- the amount of notice, if any, given to the rental provider by the renter;

-- whether the tenant or the landlord advertised the premises for a new tenant;
+- whether the renter or the rental provider advertised the premises for a new renter;

 - the length of time left to run on the fixed term;